-We designed the single SSD frame board as shown in Fig. 3 FIGURE:3.
-The gray rectangle in the middle is the SSD, which is wire-bonded to 16 front-end readout chips (IDE1140) [23] on the right, resulting in a total of 1024 channels.
-Each channel has a gain of 2.6 $\mu A/fC$ and a peaking time for positive signals of 8.5 μs .
-The output signals from IDE1140 are amplified in two stages with a gain of 6.97 $\mu A/fC$ and then routed to a 14-bit analog-to-digital converter

-(ADC) with a maximum input of 4096 mV.
+We designed the single SSD frame board as shown in Fig. 3 Figure 3: see original paper.
+The gray rectangle in the middle is the SSD, which is wire-bonded to 16 front-end readout chips (IDE1140) [?] on the right, resulting in a total of 1024 channels.
+Each channel has a gain of $2.6\ \mu\text{A}/\text{fC}$ and a peaking time for positive signals of $8.5\ \mu\text{s}$.
+The output signals from IDE1140 are amplified by the amplifier (AD8031) in two stages with a gain of 6.97 and then routed to a 14-bit analog-to-digital converter (ADC), LTC2313ITS8-14, with a maximum input of $4096\ \text{mV}$.
 The data are then encoded by a field-programmable gate array (FPGA) and transmitted to the back-end.

 The beam monitor was constructed by several layers of single SSD frame boards, as depicted in the right panel of Fig. 3(b).
 The frame board is designed with 90-degree rotational symmetry, allowing flexible orientation combinations for the layers.
 For layers with strips along the vertical (horizontal) direction, the hit position in the X (Y) coordinate can be measured, denoted as X-layer (Y-layer).
-In this beam test, we arranged 5 X-layers and 5 Y-layers, as illustrated in Fig. 4 [FIGURE:4], with the indicated detector under test (DUT) and the telescope.
-Scintillator detectors ($140 \times 80 \text{ mm}^2$) [24] were deployed to generate trigger signals, forming a trigger region that fully covered the DUT along the strip direction.
+In this beam test, we arranged 5 X-layers and 5 Y-layers, as illustrated in Fig. 4 [Figure 4: see original paper], with the indicated detector under test (DUT) and the telescope.
+Scintillator detectors ($140 \times 80\ \text{mm}^2$) [?] were deployed to generate trigger signals, forming a trigger region that fully covered the DUT along the strip direction.
 This arrangement enabled performance evaluation of the DUT across Regions A, B, and C.

 IV.
-DATA ANALYSIS
+Data Analysis